sekhri101/personal-goals/happy-moments/README.md

 ## 2018

+- 01/10/2018: Had a long video chat with a friend from high school; made a tasty mushroom and thyme pasta
 - 01/08/2018: Went to a yoga class in my new town
 - 01/07/2018: Bought a new car
 - 01/04/2018: Went to a yoga class with an instructor I liked a lot